puppetlabs/puppet-docs/source/pe/3.7/r10k_setup.md

 ####Use the PE 3.8 Default r10k Configuration

-If you want to use r10k as it ships with PE **without** the zack-r10k module, you should move the location of r10k.yaml:
+If you want to use r10k as it ships with PE **without** the zack-r10k module, you should move r10k.yaml to its new default location to prevent future upgrade issues:

 1. Locate your current r10k.yaml file.
 It is likely in the `/etc/` directory.
 2. Move your r10k.yaml file to the `/etc/puppetlabs/r10k` directory.